 Buy from us!
 Fold Away Day Sack by WhatToWearOnHoliday

 It's handy to have your own towel, just in case.
-Choose one made from Microfibre - these are perfect for travel as they fold really small and dry really quickly too.
+Choose one made from Microfiber - these are perfect for travel as they fold really small and dry really quickly too.

 Suggested buy: Sea to Summit DryLite Towel by Amazon

-Our Members can download a suggested packing list for a trekking holiday which covers ladies' and men's clothes for all seasons, plus a checklist for must-take items.
+Our Members can download a suggested packing list for a trekking vacation which covers ladies' and men's clothes for all seasons, plus a checklist for must-take items.
 Sign up or log in below.

-I want you to have an amazing holiday.
+I want you to have an amazing vacation.
 That's why I started WhatToWearOnHoliday.com,

 to help you pack with confidence and stay safe, secure and comfortable.